fengjixuchui/ShEye/README.md

 # ShEye

-* Simple Program To Detect API Hooks by Scanning OpCodes Patterns
+* Simple Program To Detect API Hooks in MessageBox by Scanning OpCodes Patterns

 * if any hook detected ,a MessageBox will pop up with alert 'hook detected'